 RTS/CTS - specify the RTS threshold using slider or enter the value manually [0-2347 bytes].
 The RTS threshold determines the packet size of a transmission and, through the use of an access point, helps control traffic flow.

-Basic Wireless Station Settings
+Basic SSID Settings

-The wireless table allows configure main station parameters, such as SSID of the AP unit, Security and advanced settings.
+The wireless table allows configure main station parameters, such as SSID settings, Security and advanced settings.